 Before I conclude, I want to give a big shout out to DDI.
 I had the absolute honor of working in partnership with them to create a really unique course on meetings.
 This course, Leading Meetings: Use Time Effectively, is not your typical meetings class.
 It provides leaders with critical insights on the science of meetings and practical techniques to drive intentionality, create impactful agendas, and make the best use of everyone’s time.

 I also really enjoyed doing a podcast with DDI.
-Check out my episode of the Leadership 480 podcast to learn more about how to make 2020 the year you commit to more effective meetings!
+Check out my episode of the Leadership 480 podcast to learn committing to more effective meetings!

 Learn more about DDI’s Leading Meetings: Use Time Effectively course.

 Dr. Steven Rogelberg, an organizational psychologist, holds the title of Chancellor’s Professor at UNC Charlotte for distinguished national, international and interdisciplinary contributions.
 His latest book, The Surprising Science of Meetings was recognized by the Washington Post as the “#1 Leadership Book to Watch for in 2019,” by the Business Insider as “The Top 14 Books everyone will be reading in 2019” and by SHRM as “Top 10 favorite new books”.
 He and the book have been featured on CBS This Morning Freakonomics, and BBC World.
 Please visit Stevenrogelberg.com for more information.